MohsenDastaran/Vue-Shadcn-Boilerplate/README.md

 - All the components from [UI Thing](https://ui-thing.behonbaker.com/getting-started/introduction).
   - So this may impact performance.
 I'm not sure.
 I would recommend that you delete the components that you do not need.
 - All the components from [Inspire UI](https://inspira-ui.com/).
+  - Just copy component code into components => Inspire folder, and if there is any cn function import, remove it.
 - Dark Mode.
 - Theme Costomizer.
 - i18n.